wolfcatworkshop/code-sketchbook/index.md

 Hi there!
 I'm an artist and maker living in Los Angeles, you can visit my main website at [wolfCatWorkshop.com](https://wolfcatworkshop.com).

-This is a collection of sketches where I explore coding that creates images I find interesting.
-I'm not an expert so [comments and suggestions](https://wolfcatworkshop.com/index.php/contact/) are always welcome.
+This is a collection of sketches where I explore coding that creates images I find interesting and that can sometimes result in a physical object being made.
+I'm always learning so [somments and suggestions](https://wolfcatworkshop.com/index.php/contact/) are  welcome.

 ## Makevember Sketches